 The seafood industry aspires to achieve effective risk management and safety cultures.
 Numerous strategies are being implemented to support and improve workplace safety outcomes in the seafood industry.
+Any person working on water needs to comply with relevant safety legislation and licensing requirements, while workers also require a minimum level of training, which varies from fishery to fishery.

 Workplace safety is of particular concern due to the specific environments and operations in which people work.
 Examples of situations requiring heightened safety precautions include: